MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Methodology

-For simplificity, we define the process of local editing in Equation 10 as:
+For simplicity, we define the process of local editing in Equation~\ref{eq:8-10} as:

-\paragraph{\textbf{Scheduling Cross-Attention Control}} Applying cross-attention control only at early stages ensures creative flexibility while maintaining structure.
-Acting on insights from ~\citet{hertz2022prompt}, we limit cross-attention to the initial phases up to a cutoff point $\tau_c$.
-This moderation allows us to capture the nuances and intended changes in musical compositions effectively.
-The approach is defined as:
+\paragraph{\textbf{Scheduling Cross-Attention Control}} Implementing cross-attention control throughout the entire sampling schedule can cause excessive focus on music structures, hindering the ability to incorporate intended changes.
+In contrast, applying it only during the early stages allows for creative flexibility while still preserving structural integrity.
+Therefore, we limit cross-attention to the initial phases up to a cutoff point $\tau_c$.
+This moderation allows us to effectively capture the nuances and intended changes in musical compositions.
+The scheduling approach is defined as follows: